 There were six diagrams.
 One concerned the water pickup apparatus, but all the other diagrams were superheating variations.

 |The enlargement of bunkers differed between classes, seen here with 3131 on the left (of the 3111 class), and a deeper style on 3156, of the 3150 class.

 5105's works grey portrait in 1929.
 The front end frames are curved, outside steam pipes are now standard, and the brake blocks are now inline with the axle centres, with the pullrods behind the wheels.
 The loco has a tall safety-valve cover.
 Buffers are now Collett parallel.
 The motion plate above the footplate is flanged.
 The steps at the front of the tank are now welded with turned up sides.
 The driving wheels are late-pattern large-boss Collett, with a web between the spokes at the crank position, and the balance weight on the centre axle is larger than on previous designs.
 Lubricators are now mounted on top of the tanks.
 (Members of the 41xx series did not have lubricators.)
 The water filler is of the screw-down type.
 The shaped plate behind the front area of the slidebars is designed to prevent oil from the slidebar area getting on to the brake shoes, and was a standard feature of all GWR 2-cylinder locos having brake shoes in front of the driving wheels.
-The portrait is a little premature, because the lamp irons have yet to be fitted.
+Lamp irons are present, but do not show well against the white background of the photograph.
 The first members of the class were not outshopped with ATC, but this was fitted between September 1930 and August 1931.

 5101 Class.
 This sketch is based on diagram A9, but amended to show the final configuration with cab shutters and bunker steps